The Problem of Pornography

 I don’t know about that, but I would certainly say that over 95% of men would have some issue of this nature.
 Some reports state that 98% of men watched porn at least once in the last 6 months.
 Others state that 70% of men watch porn weekly.

-I know of a relative who had a massive stash of “photography” books when I was a boy.
-Let’s face it, pornography was seriously in your face in ancient times, such as in surviving artefacts from Pompeii and other remnants of the ancient world.
+I know of a relative who had a massive stash of “photography” books when I was a boy nearly 50 years ago!
+Let’s face it, pornography was seriously in your face in ancient times, such as in surviving artifacts from Pompeii and other remnants of the ancient world.

 So, this is a sin common to all men and many women too since the world began.